Maximo Application Suite 8: What’s Different with Maximo Application Suite?

-Offering these products in a single suite streamlines installation and administration, while enhancing the user experience with shared data, workflows and a common user interface.
-In this way, Maximo Application Suite also enables easier access to a full set of asset lifecycle applications, with flexibility to start at any point in the asset lifecycle and expand into other areas.
-The Maximo Application Suite can also be an accelerator to digital transformation of traditional asset maintenance into Artificial Intelligence (AI) driven maintenance.
+Offering these products in a single suite streamlines installation and administration, while enhancing the user experience with shared data, workflows, and a common user interface.
+In this way, Maximo Application Suite also enables easier access to a full set of asset lifecycle applications, with the flexibility to start at any point in the asset lifecycle and expand into other areas.
+The Maximo Application Suite can also be an accelerator to the digital transformation of traditional asset maintenance into Artificial Intelligence (AI) driven maintenance.

 Another large change with MAS comes in the form of a transition away from traditional client/server topology to a Kubernetes container platform.
 Now that Red Hat is a division of IBM, the Red Hat OpenShift Container Platform (OCP) is the logical Kubernetes (aka K8s) platform choice for Maximo (and the other IBM software products that are now part of the Maximo Application Suite.)